 Months of entry

-The Masters programme in Sustainable Environmental Design in Architecture (MSc) is available with specialist modules that include designing for climate change, sustainable architecture, low carbon technologies and computer modelling of sustainable environments.
+The Masters programme in Climate Resilience and Environmental Sustainability in Architecture (CRESTA) is available with specialist modules that include designing for climate change, sustainable architecture, low carbon technologies and computer modelling of sustainable environments.

 Taught by our expert researchers, the programme is for graduates and professionals wanting to learn about the increasingly important area of sustainable design.
 You'll also be able to develop practical skills in computer modelling and environmental assessment.